 This motivates a different viewpoint.
 The ionosphere is not observed on a fixed grid but through satellite--receiver lines of sight (LoS) whose sampling structure evolves as satellites move.
 At any instant, GNSS observes the ionosphere at a set of ionospheric pierce points (IPPs) that move, appear, and disappear as satellites rise and set.
 This evolving LoS structure shapes what is observed, where, and with what spatial coverage.
 Prior work has modeled ionospheric quantities along individual LoS~\cite{Cai2024,Mao2024}, but not the evolving spatial structure among them.
-Dynamic GNNs (DGNNs), where the node and edge sets change at each timestep, offer a natural formalism for this structure and have shown promise in domains with similarly transient sensor configurations, including traffic forecasting~\cite{Xu2023GDGCN} and weather prediction~\cite{Tang2025DAHG}.
+Dynamic GNNs (DGNNs), where the node and edge sets change at each timestep, offer a natural formalism for this structure.
+They have also shown promise in domains with similarly transient sensor configurations~\cite{Xu2023GDGCN,Tang2025DAHG}.
 We apply this perspective to GNSS in this study.

-Our model, IonoDGNN (Ionospheric DGNN), operates directly on GNSS LoS observations where each node is an IPP carrying observation and ephemeris-derived features, and edges encode spatial relationships among simultaneous IPPs without imposing a fixed grid.
-In this representation, missing data is naturally absent rather than imputed, and the model adapts to the transient observation density at each timestep, learning from only the observed signal without inheriting biases from mapping approximations.
+Our model, IonoDGNN (Ionospheric DGNN), operates directly on GNSS LoS observations where each node is an IPP carrying observation and ephemeris-derived features, and edges encode spatial relationships among simultaneous IPPs.
+Missing observations are simply absent rather than imputed, and the model adapts to the transient observation density at each timestep.
+It therefore learns from only the observed signal without inheriting biases from mapping approximations.

 Our key novelty is what we term \emph{ephemeris conditioning}, which leverages the near-deterministic nature of satellite orbits.
-Since broadcast orbit products are available up to 24 hours ahead with sub-meter accuracy~\cite{IGS_IGSUSUM_2000}, the full forecast-horizon graph can be constructed in advance.
-This means future IPP locations, their graph connectivity, and associated node and edge features are all computable from ephemeris and time information.
-This extends the principle of conditioning on known future scalars~\cite{lim2021TFT} to the full GNSS observation graph.
-The model can therefore reason about where the ionosphere will be sampled over the forecast window, which is critical when new satellites regularly enter the observation set within the forecast horizon.
-It also enables richer modeling, as the sampling structure itself may carry predictive information.
+Since orbit predictions are available up to 24 hours ahead with sub-meter accuracy~\cite{IGS_IGSUSUM_2000}, the principle of conditioning on known future scalars~\cite{lim2021TFT} can be extended to the future GNSS observation graphs.
+The model can therefore reason about where the ionosphere will be sampled over the forecast window.
+This is critical since new satellites regularly enter the observation set within the prediction window.
+These introduce LoS with no observed history, which we refer to as \emph{no-history nodes}.